Srax/FullStackJavascript-Flow2-Handin/README.md

 #### cons
 1. Due to its asynchronous nature, Node.js relies heavily on callbacks, the functions that run after each task in the queue is finished.
 Keeping a number of queued tasks in the background, each with its callback can end in a callback hell, which is when people try to write JavaScript in a way where execution happens visually from top to bottom.
 2. Many libraries and dependencies aren't necessarily future-proof so means they may become outdated in the future.

+### Node.js uses a Single Threaded Non-blocking strategy to handle asynchronous task.
+Explain strategies to implement a Node.js based server architecture that still could take advantage of a multi-core Server.
+We use event loops to synchronize functions (async), which allows functions to 'wait' for others functions to finish before they're called.
+This prevents blocking the main thread so they program won't stop running.

+##### Solution 1:
+API’s solves the problem, for example: Node can install a fetch module that makes fetching an async operation.
+File readings etc. are all built into node.

+##### Solution 2:
+Since the release of Node.js v10.5.0 there’s a new worker_threads module available, which we can use to make multiple threads run at the same time at different cores.